ModelEarth/localsite/start/steps/README.md

 To run the above automatically when your Mac restarts, save a file called start_localsite.sh with the following:

 This is not working.
 It's opeing XCode.
-Please share a fix by submitting a Pull Request (PR)
+Please share a fix by submitting a Pull Request (PR)<!-- deleted start_localsite.sh-->

 	#!/bin/bash
 	source ~/.bash_profile